A conversion follows the following steps done for each file to be converted:

 .
 All of those renders are done from the same parsed tree however, parsing happens only once.This step is skipped when using the--no-render

 option, or during ID extraction.TODO it is intended that it should not be possible for there to be rendering errors once the previous steps have concluded successfully.
-This is currently not the case for at least one known scenario however: cross references that are not defined.Sub-steps include:- DB queries: this is the first thing we do during the rendering step.Every single database query must be done at this point, in one go.Database queries are only done while rendering, never when parsing.
+This is currently not the case for at least one known scenario however: internal links that are not defined.Sub-steps include:- DB queries: this is the first thing we do during the rendering step.Every single database query must be done at this point, in one go.Database queries are only done while rendering, never when parsing.
 The database is nothing but a cache for source file state, and this separation means that we can always cache input source state into the database during parsing without relying on the database itself, and thus preventing any circular dependencies from parsing to parsing.[ref]Keeping all queries together is fundamental for performance reasons, especially of browser editor with preview in the OurBigBook Web: imagine doing 100 scattered server queries:vs grouping them together:

 SELECT * from Ids WHERE id = '0' SELECT * from Ids WHERE id = '1' ...
 SELECT * from Ids WHERE id = '100'